mitchzayas/PathFindingPRG/README.md

 # What is it?
 This is a program for the Apple II that demos [wave propagation path finding](https://youtu.be/0ihciMKlcP8).
-The program is written in assembly using the [CC65 Cross Compiler](https://cc65.github.io)
+The program was written in assembly using the [CC65 Cross Compiler](https://cc65.github.io)

 ![Wave Propagation Program Screenshot](/WAVEP.png)